pedroperrusi/deep-learning-for-robotics/Class01/NN-Based-Collision-Avoidance_Incomplete/Readme.md

 python PlayingTheModel.py

 ``````````````
 This program loads the neural network model and opens up the simulator.
-The bot is programmed to drive itself to the destination and feeding the sensor data to the neural network at everytime step.
+The bot is programmed to drive itself to the destination and feeding the sensor data to the neural network at every time step.
 If the neural network detects collision bot turns green and takes alternative action, to the action it was planning to take.